jenkinsci/jira-trigger-plugin/README.md

 Check src/test/groovy/*AcceptanceTest to see how these features are expected to behave.

+## Getting help
+- Generic questions (how to, etc), ask a question at stackoverflow with [jenkins-jira-trigger tag](http://stackoverflow.com/questions/tagged/jenkins-jira-trigger).
+- Ideas or bugs, file an issue to [JENKINS issue tracker](https://issues.jenkins-ci.org/secure/Dashboard.jspa) with `jira-trigger-plugin` component.

 ## Setup

 ### Add new JIRA webhook (One time)